kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 - An annotation with a retention policy of `RUNTIME` is stored in the `.class` file during compilation and is available through the JVM during run time.
 Thus, `RUNTIME` retention offers the greatest annotation persistence.
 > NOTE: An annotation on a local variable declaration is not retained in the `.class` file.

-- Default is CLASS rentention policy, if nothing specified
+- Default is CLASS retention policy, if nothing specified
 ```java
 @Retention(RetentionPolicy.RUNTIME)
 @interface MyAnno {